swcarpentry-ja/carpentries-coc/topic_folders/mentoring/discussion_session.md

 -   each session has at least one host (preferably two) to conduct the discussion.

+The Discussion Session Coordinator is responsible for scheduling the events and inviting instructors who are about to teach and who have recently taught.

 Meeting scheduling will be coordinated via [etherpad](http://pad.software-carpentry.org/instructor-discussion).

 The dates of instructor discussion sessions are also listed in the Carpentries [community calendar](https://calendar.google.com/calendar/embed?src=oseuuoht0tvjbokgg3noh8c47g%40group.calendar.google.com).